Reconfigurable Enhancement of Actuation Forces by Engineered Losses in non-Hermitian Metamaterials

-In conclusion, we have demonstrated experimentally and analyzed theoretically an enhancement in the exerted actuation force and the emitted mechanical power by a bright resonance mode of a non-Hermitian elastodynamic cavity—a metamaterial consisting of two modes—when its pair dark resonance mode is excited directly by an actuation source.
+In conclusion, we have demonstrated experimentally and analyzed theoretically an enhancement in the exerted actuation force and the emitted mechanical power by a non-Hermitian elastodynamic cavity---a metamaterial consisting of undamped and damped resonators.
+It occurs when the actuation source is coupled only to the undamped resonator (a \textquotedblleft dark\textquotedblright mode) while the emission is measured on the viscoelastic element (the \textquotedblleft bright\textquotedblright mode).
 The origin of this enhancement has been traced to the reorganization of the super-modes of the metamaterial in the proximity of an EPD.
 Our experiments pave the way for understanding the ramifications of non-Hermiticity and EPD engineering in the manipulation of the Purcell factor of narrow-band emitters.
-It also provides a unique metamaterial design pathway that exploits differential damping to control its effective dynamics and modification of its surrounding environment via a source that is specifically coupled to a local element of the metamaterial for achieving an actuation force enhancement while maintaining a constant quality factor of the dynamics.
-It can also be used as a proof-of-principle design of a novel class of indenters for material hardness measurements \autocite{broitman2017indentation} or for enhanced reconfigurable actuations in robotics.
+Additionally, while coupled oscillators and periodic structures have been extensively studied in vibroacoustics under various scenarios, our work provides a unique metamaterial design pathway that utilizes differential damping as a design element to realize exceptional point degeneracies experimentally and demonstrates a novel phenomenon of enhanced emission at constant quality factor.
+Our work paves the way to an unexplored realm of physics in non-Hermitian systems and their potential in various applications, such as a new class of indenters for material hardness measurements \cite{broitman2017indentation} or enhanced reconfigurable actuators in robotics.